quicwg/ops-drafts/draft-ietf-quic-manageability.md

 be associated with flows for which a version has been identified; see
 {{sec-flow-association}}.

-In the rest of this section, we discuss only packets belonging to Version 1 QUIC flows, and assume that these packets have been identified as such through the observation of a version negotiation.
+This document focuses on QUIC Version 1, and this section applies only to packets belonging to Version 1 QUIC flows; for purposes of on-path observation, it assumes that these packets have been identified as such through the observation of a version negotiation.

 ### Rejection of Garbage Traffic {#sec-garbage}